nils-org/MediatR-vs/README.md

 ## Contributing

-Cake.7zip follows the [Contributor Covenant][contrib-covenant] Code of Conduct.
+Mediatr-vs follows the [Contributor Covenant][contrib-covenant] Code of Conduct.

 We accept Pull Requests.